cmazakas/foxy/docs/server.md

 This is the other half of the executor hook.
 Asio will use this member function to grab a copy of our coroutine's executor and then post the resumption of our coroutine to it.

+***

 ```c++
 struct accept_op : asio::coroutine
 {
 ```

 Our `accept_op` is relatively similar to our `server_op` above.
-For our server to successfully handle multiple climates, we need several concurrent tasks.
+For our server to successfully handle multiple clients, we need several concurrent tasks.
 So we define a coroutine for the actual session our server will have with a client along with a persistent async operation that will continue to listen for incoming TCP connections.

+***

 ```c++
   using executor_type = asio::executor;